 The Burning Mouth Support Website recently posted a very small study from Spain that was done in 2015 and stated it had found a new therapeutic option.
 You can read the report here.
-In it, the researchers used a dopamine agonist that had been developed for restless leg syndrome for treating a small group of BMS sufferers.
+The researchers used a dopamine agonist that had been developed for restless leg syndrome to treat a small group of BMS sufferers.
 It outlines a very slow ramp up from a small dose of Pramipexole, increasing over time to a level that gave pain relief.
 I looked up the drug and found that the brand name was Mirapex.

 That sounded familiar.

 I keep fairly detailed records of my treatment history, since it is extensive, and my memory had not failed me.
 I had tried Mirapex back in 2009, but that was in the first two years and to be frank, it may have gotten lost in the shuffle of specialists, tests, and even oral surgery.
 It will be worth talking with my neurologist to see if this is something I should try again under much less hectic circumstances.
 It is a slow-building dosage treatment that starts out very small and then goes up to the level that each individual finds helpful so it will require coordination from my doctor if we decide to try it again.